Macarious-GK/Terraform/Terraform_Associate_Exam_003_Notes/README.md

 - *regular constraint*: anything newer that exists.
   - => 5.43 → allows `any newer version `
 - *pessimistic constraint*: update minor/patch only.
+  - Allows only the right-most version component to increment.
   - ~> 5.34 → allows `>= 5.34.0 and < 5.35.0`.
   - ~> 5.0 → allows `>= 5.0.0 and < 6.0.0`.